syncfusion-content/blazor-docs/blazor/range-selector/getting-started.md

 * [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio)
 * [Getting Started with Syncfusion Blazor for Server-Side in .NET Core CLI](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-dotnet-cli/)

-You can also explore our [Blazor range selector example](https://blazor.syncfusion.com/demos/rangeselector/range-navigator) that shows how to configure the range selector in Blazor.
+N> You can also explore our [Blazor range selector example](https://blazor.syncfusion.com/demos/rangeselector/range-navigator) that shows you how to configure the range selector in Blazor.